 Based on the Long-Term Growth strategy but can invest in any combination of asset classes.
 Can hold up to 100% equity exposure but is actively managed to prioritize downside risk and to seek to improve consistency of returns.
 Could be used to fill an allocation to equity-oriented alternative asset.

 * Downside risk targets and target long-term allocations calculated as of December 31, 2022.

 Specialty Strategy key features

-The Specialty Strategies offered by Frontier Asset Management may be used to complement core strategies or could be used as the heart of an investor’s portfolio.
+The Specialty Strategies offered by Frontier Asset Management may be used to complement core strategies of an investor’s portfolio.

-- Designed to seek the highest return for stated one-year downside risk target
+- Designed to maximize return while managing downside risk

-- Composed of mutual funds from carefully researched institutional, independent money managers
+- Composed of funds of carefully researched independent managers

 - Dynamically managed to seek to achieve consistent performance in ever-changing markets

 Let’s talk about how Frontier can help you succeed

 Need more information about our strategies?
 Want to explore adding Frontier to the solutions you offer clients?
 We’re here to help.